 Project U-IMD is supported by the call for "RARE DISEASES - SUPPORT FOR NEW REGISTRIES" of the European Union Health Action Program 2014-2020 (The Third EU Health Program 2014-2020).

-The VFN participates in the project as one of the members of the international consortium, the principal investigator in the Czech Republic is Prof. MUDr.
-Viktor Kozich, CSc. from the Department of Pediatric and Adolescent Medicine, co-investigators from the same workplace are Prof. MUDr.
-Jiri Zeman, DrSc. and Doc.
-MUDr.
+The VFN participates in the project as one of the members of the international consortium, the main researcher in the Czech Republic is prof. MUDr.
+Viktor Kozich, CSc. from the Department of Pediatrics and Inherited Metabolic Disorders, the co-researchers from the same workplace are prof. MUDr.
+Jiří Zeman, DrSc. and prof. MUDr.
 Tomáš Honzík, Ph.D..
-The project coordinator is the Universitätsklinikum Heidelberg from Germany.
-In total, 5 organizations from four countries (Germany, Czech Republic, Italy, Spain) participate in the project.
+The project coordinator is Universitätsklinikum Heidelberg from Germany.
+A total of 5 organizations from four countries (Germany, the Czech Republic, Italy, Spain) are participating in the project.

 The overall aim of the project is to promote health for children, adolescents and adults affected by rare Inherited Metabolic Disorders (IMDs).